luong-komorebi/Awesome-Linux-Software/auto_sort/README.md

 # Usage
 1. Add items to corresponding topics, don't worry about the order of those items.
 1. Make sure you've installed python3 environment on your system.
 1. Open a terminal, type `python3 asort.py` to run this script.
-After that, you'll get a new README file with all the items in the above topics being sorted alphabetically.
+After that, you'll get a new README file with all the items in the above topics sorted alphabetically.

 ![test screenshot](./test.png)